ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

       PLOT_FCST_INC: 6
       PLOT_FCST_END: 12

-If the user chooses not to set these values, the default values will be used (see :numref:`Section %s <PlotVars>`).
+If the user chooses not to set these values, the default values will be used (see :numref:`Section %s <PlotVars>` for defaults).

 .. note::
    If a forecast starts at 18h, this is considered the 0th forecast hour, so "starting forecast hour" should be 0, not 18.